retroj/mowedline-manual/configuration.md

     A string giving the time->string format for the clock.

-### \<flags>
+### widgets:flags

-The flags widget is derived from text-widget, and serves the purpose of displaying a set of flags.
+The flags widget is derived from the text widget, and serves the purpose of displaying a set of flags.
 The flags are pre-defined via the 'flags slot and upon update, input is parsed and interpreted to turn on, turn off, or clear and replace the set of currently displayed flags.

 Input is parsed as follows.
 If the input begins with '+', then the following flagnames are turned on.
 If the input begins with '-', then the